Last Updated 23rd December 2022

 Whilst the city itself is rather compact, links to surrounding areas make it a great commuter hub.

-If you are thinking of holidaying abroad, York has you covered!
+If you are thinking of holidaying abroad, living in York is ideal!

-The closest airport to York is Leeds Bradford Airport.
+The nearest airport to York is Leeds Bradford Airport.

-This is around a 50-minute drive from the city, allowing easy holidaying.
+This is around a 50-minute drive from the city, making going on holiday simple!

 York is also close to a number of other international airports.